How to Become a Forensic Scientist

 Learn What it Takes to Land a Job in Forensic Science

-Well before Sir Arthur Conan Doyle penned his first Sherlock Holmes story, people have been fascinated with how science and reason could be applied to solving crime.
+Well before Sir Arthur Conan Doyle penned his first Sherlock Holmes story, people have been fascinated with how science and reason could be applied to solving a crime.
 As technology and methods advanced our ability to detect and analyze evidence, jobs in forensic science became viable careers.

-The advent of popular television shows like CSI has gotten people even more interested such careers, so that now more than ever people are wanting to know how to become a forensic scientist.
+The advent of popular television shows like CSI has gotten people even more interested in such careers, so that now more than ever people are wanting to know how to become a forensic scientist.